antlerops/error-logger/README.md

 ## Laravel Integration

-Antler Error Logger integrates seamlessly with Laravel applications, providing enhanced error logging and monitoring for your Laravel projects.
+Antler Error Logger integrates easily with Laravel applications thanks to its singleton pattern.
+This section covers how to use the error logger directly in Laravel without additional facades or service providers.

 ### Supported Laravel Versions